-Is now the time to sell a house?
+Is now the right time to sell my house?

 Historically, spring and summer are usually the best times of year to sell a house.
+Realtor.com recently went so far as to specifically declare the week of April 16–22 the best time to sell.
 But beyond seasonality, there are many factors that might make selling your home a wise decision.
 Often the reasons are based on financial calculations, cost of living expenses and other considerations, but there may also be other factors that make selling your home the right choice.
 These include:

 |If rates are low||Low interest rates entice more prospective buyers to enter the market, which is advantageous for sellers.
 An increased number of buyers shopping for homes often leads to bidding wars and drives up home prices, meaning you can likely sell your home for a solid profit.|

 |If supply is short||A shortage of housing inventory also drives up demand and prices for available homes.
 What’s more, when housing supply is low, homes on the market tend to sell much faster.|

 |If you’re ready to downsize||Downsizing may be a more budget-friendly choice than maintaining a larger, costlier home.
 For older homeowners, downsizing may even be a necessity.
 “If you can’t handle the stairs anymore, or if there are more repairs than you can manage, it may be a good time to sell,” says Rick Albert, a broker with Lamerica Real Estate in Los Angeles.|

 |If you need to relocate||If you’re relocating to a new state for a job or want to enjoy your retirement in a new area, and you need the profits from the sale to put toward your next place, selling may be unavoidable.
 “The time to sell is when you need to sell,” says Severance.
 “It’s a no-brainer to sell if you have somewhere to go.”|